grazianobolla/godot-monke-net/README.md

 You can use it to speed up your developing process, it is based on the client/auth-server model.

 ## Usage
-You will need Godot 4.X and C# with at least Net6
+You will need Godot 4.X and C# with at least Net6, just run the game in Godot.
+If you are alone and want to connect to your own server, run 2 instances of the project by setting Dobug->Run Multiple Instances to _2 Instances_

-## What it is
-This example demonstrates how to implement a client-server architecture in Godot using the Godot networking API, this can work as a base for a proper game or just to learn how this techniques can be implemented.
-I did not use RPC calls, I sent packed bytes manually over the network.

 This diagram tries to explain how the project is structured (note that it may differ from actual code since I'm actively developing this):
 ![Diagram](https://github.com/grazianobolla/godot4-multiplayer-template/assets/35064738/fe528305-a02b-4204-b0d9-7380397190b9)